 The cardiovascular system is so vital that its activity defines the presence of life.
-The cardiovascular system begins its activity when the fetus is barely a month old and is the last body system to cease activity in the end of life.
+The cardiovascular system begins its activity when the fetus is barely a month old and is the last body system to cease activity at the end of life.

 To help you grasp the core concepts of Cardiovascular Care Nursing (or Cardiac Care Nursing), here are our visual nursing mnemonics and tips!